Chiral cavity-magnonic system for the unidirectional photon blockade: Results and Discussion

 \section{Results and Discussion}

-In this section, photon blockade in two modes was analyzed by plotting the logarithmic plot of the second-order correlation function.
-The logarithmic plots of the second-order correlation functions for the two modes are presented in Fig.~\ref{Deltaphi}(a).
-As shown, mode $b$ remains in photon bunching over the entire phase cycle.
-In contrast, mode $a$ exhibits a photon antibunching at the corresponding optimized phase, with a minimum value on the order of ${10^{-3}}$.
-This result indicates that, under two-photon driving from both the left and right ports, the counterclockwise mode is effectively suppressed at a specific phase, leading to single-photon emission, whereas the clockwise mode supports two-photon emission.
-It can be seen that no green triangle appears in Fig.~\ref{Deltaphi}(b).
-This is due to the fact that the probability $C_{001}$ in Eq.~\ref{solofproapmp} equals zero when $J=g_a=0$, leading to the absence of any graph when the second-order correlation function is plotted analytically.
-To compare the analytical and numerical fitting results for the $b$ mode, Figure~\ref{Deltaphi}(b) is presented with $g_b/g_a=0.05$.
-The results show that the analytical and numerical outcomes are in good agreement.
-To better illustrate the relationship between the second-order correlation function, phase $\phi$, and detuning $\Delta_m$, logarithmic plots of the second-order correlation function ${\log _{10}}g_a^{(2)}(0)$ and ${\log _{10}}g_b^{(2)}(0)$ were generated as $\phi/\pi$ and $\Delta/\kappa_m$ varied.
-From plot (c), it is clear that when the magnetic drive satisfies $E_{{\rm{opt}}}$, there exists an optimized value of $\phi$ within the detuning range of -10$\kappa_m$ to 10$\kappa_m$ that results in a sub-Poisson distribution for photons in mode $a$, which characterizes a photon antibunching phenomenon.
-In contrast, for mode $b$, the same detuning range shows a super-Poisson distribution, indicating photon bunching.
-When two photons are simultaneously injected into the cavity from both ports, the chiral cavity magnetic coupling effect causes mode $a$ to suppress the generation of two-photon states at the optimized phase $\phi_{{\rm{opt}}}$ within the same detuning range, resulting in the output of only single-photon states.
-In contrast, mode $b$ remains unaffected and continues to output two photon states, thereby achieving nonreciprocal photon transmission.
+In this section, photon blockade in the two modes is analyzed by plotting the logarithm of the second-order correlation function.
+The logarithmic second-order correlation functions of the two modes are presented in Fig.~\ref{Fig2}(a).
+As shown, mode $b$ maintains photon bunching over the detuning range from $-5\kappa_m$ to $5\kappa_m$.
+In contrast, mode $a$ exhibits pronounced photon antibunching at $\Delta_m = 0.5\kappa_m$.
+These results indicate that, under two-photon driving from both the left and right ports, the counterclockwise mode is effectively suppressed at a specific detuning, leading to a single-photon emission regime, whereas the clockwise mode supports two-photon emission.
+It can be seen that no green triangular markers appear in Fig.~\ref{Fig2}(a).
+This is because the probability amplitude $C_{001}$ in Eq.~\ref{solofproapmp} vanishes when $J = g_a = 0$, resulting in the absence of an analytical curve for the second-order correlation function.
+When $J \neq 0$, the analytical solution of $\log_{10} g_b^{(2)}(0)$ can be observed in Fig.~\ref{Fig8}, showing good agreement between the analytical and numerical results.
+Figure~\ref{Fig2}(b) shows the mean photon numbers of modes $a$ and $b$.
+The mean photon number of the clockwise mode $b$ remains nearly unchanged, whereas that of the counterclockwise mode $a$ exhibits a pronounced maximum at $\Delta_m = 0.5\kappa_m$.
+As $g_a$ increases, the logarithmic second-order correlation functions $\log_{10} g_a^{(2)}(0)$ and $\log_{10} g_b^{(2)}(0)$ as functions of $\Delta_m$ are presented in Figs.~(a) and (d), respectively.
+When $g_b$ is set to $0.1 g_a$, the second-order correlation function of mode $b$ decreases but remains significantly greater than 1, while that of mode $a$ shows no noticeable change.
+This demonstrates that the proposed scheme is robust against imperfect chirality.